-I am an Assistant Professor of Law at Albany Law School of Union University, in Albany, New York, and am the Interim Director of the Government Law Center.
-I teach Torts, Property, International Intellectual Property Law, Entertainment Law, and Cyber Law.
+I am an Associate Professor of Law at Albany Law School of Union University, in Albany, New York.
+From August 2011 to August 2013, I was the Interim Director of the Government Law Center.
+I teach Torts, Property, International Intellectual Property Law, Copyright Law, Entertainment Law, and Cyber Law.

 From January 2009 until June 2010, I was a Visiting Professor of Law at Michigan State University's College of Law, in East Lansing, Michigan, and before that, from 2003-2008, I was a Lecturer in Law and Director of the LL.M.
 Programme in Information, Technology and Intellectual Property Law at the University of East Anglia's Norwich Law School.